 This course is for beginning musicians who want to learn a woodwind instrument (flute, clarinet, saxophone, oboe, bassoon), a brass instrument (trumpet, French horn, trombone, euphonium, tuba), or percussion instruments (drums and melodics).
-Students will be grouped into quarter-long sections based on instrument interest.
-Before beginning this course, students will have the opportunity to play-test instruments to see what is the best fit for them.
+Depending on section numbers, students may be grouped by instrument type for one quarter and then perform as an ensemble in another quarter.
+Alternatively, students may play as a full ensemble for a semester.
 Note: Students will need to provide their own woodwind or brass instruments.